 Using threatening or disciplinary methods or tightening the leash may unintentionally heighten the dog’s anxiety and arousal.
 Your French Bulldog may interpret these as signals of impending danger.
 As a result of the leash restriction, your Frenchie cannot respond with all his body postures, approaches, and retreats.

-Good communication will result in a minimum of fighting between familiar dogs, but this method might not work as well with unfamiliar dogs.
+Good communication will result in minimum fighting between familiar dogs, but this method might not work as well with unfamiliar dogs.
 It is possible that your French Bulldog will not understand the other dog’s signals and, in response, may openly display aggression, even when the other dog displays respectful behavior.
 This can lead to the other dog displaying defensive aggression.

 The dogs may be in conflict when they are friendly to each other or socially attracted but uncertain or fearful of what might happen.
 During these situations of conflict or uncertainty, they can become aggressive.
 During walks, a dog that pulls its owner along may react to stimuli along the way before looking for direction or reassurance from the owner.